Rejected: White supremacist loses bid to join school board

 A preliminary notice from the school said all nine candidates had been notified.

-"We are really pleased that the five candidates who were elected are of the fine policy that they are," said Te Aratai College Principal Richard Edmundson.
+"We are really pleased that the five candidates who were elected are of the fine quality that they are," said Te Aratai College principal Richard Edmundson.

 "We look forward to the board and the school continuing the direction that it is in - a direction that is based on a clear understanding that Aotearoa New Zealand is a bi-cultural nation with multi-cultural communities and we celebrate that diversity."